yatinappsmith/actions-cache/README.md

 ### martijnhols/actions-cache@main

 This is the base action largely matching GitHub's [actions/cache](https://github.com/actions/cache).
-Under the hood this calls the `read` action where you place the action, and the `save` action just before the job finishes.
+Under the hood this calls the `restore` action where you place the action, and the `save` action just before the job finishes.

 This can be used for caching a step such as installing dependencies which are not re-used in other jobs.
 If you want to reuse your data in other jobs, use one of the other actions.